AdobeDocs/workfront.en/help/quicksilver/wf-api/api/filter-event-sub-messages.md

       To learn about the newState format, see [Outbound message format for event subscriptions](../../wf-api/api/message-format-event-subs.md).

-   1. After parsing the “newState” Map from the message, ensure the object's group ID matches the group  ID you identified in Step 1.
+   1. After parsing the "newState" Map from the message, ensure the object's group ID matches the group  ID you identified in Step 1.

    1. (Conditional) If the IDs do not match, drop the message so that an empty response is returned.